Like all AKG headphones, the Y500 has a lot to offer to the right user but won’t have much appeal unless you play into

 The 2.5 mm input enables you to use the Y500 with a wired connection, which is rather handy for when you’re out of battery or simply want to bump up the sound quality a bit.
 Not that you’ll often find it necessary to do so, as these headphones have a whopping 33-hours of battery life on them and a fast-charge option that’ll net you 1 hour of playback for just 5 minutes of charging.

 The Bluetooth button itself needs to explanation, but we must elaborate on the kind of Bluetooth connection you can expect.
 Unfortunately, these headphones use the SBC Bluetooth codec, which isn’t ideal for sound quality.
 There is also no support whatsoever for AptX Bluetooth (AAC is supported).
 This is something we feel all prospective buyers should keep in mind, seeing as a lot of the competition does offer better Bluetooth.

 Next up, let’s look at the ambient mode.
 Usually, this kind of feature is found on over-ear headphones and it uses a microphone to record your surroundings and play them along with your music.
-The Y500’s ambient mode does no such thing, instead only reducing the overall volume of the headset.
+The Y500’s ambient mode does no such thing, it only reduces the overall volume of the headset.
 This reduction is based on the listening volume, so it’s often easier to just press this button than to manually lower the volume, but the result is the same.

 It’s not 100% infallible when it comes to these recognitions – our advice is to snap the headphones back onto your head instead of just sliding them on if you want this feature to work more consistently – but overall it’s a super handy feature that’s bound to extend the already splendid battery-life even further in the long run.